ambonxnobody/Laravel-SchoolAttendance/README.md

-## absensi Open Source - Installation
+## Laravel-SchoolAttendance Open Source - Installation

-The requirements to Laravel absensi application is:
+The requirements to Laravel-SchoolAttendance application is:

 - **PHP - Supported Versions**: >= 8.0
 - **Webserver**: Nginx or Apache